artoews/toniq/scans/README.md

 ## Pulse Sequence Protocols

-Refer to paper section 2.2 (Data Acquisition) for a description of the pulse sequence protocols used in the TONIQ paper.
+Refer to section 2.2 (Data Acquisition) of the TONIQ paper for a description of the pulse sequence protocols used to acquire this dataset.